tHeStRyNg/QuantumNexus/README.md

 Then, you can create a .env file with the following.

 ```
-ALCHEMY_RPC_URL='<your-own-alchemy-polygon-mainnet-rpc-url>'
+ALCHEMY_RPC_URL='<your-own-alchemy-ethereum-mainnet-rpc-url>'
 ```

 #### Add your Private Key

-If you want to execute flashloan on the polygon mainnet, you need to add your `PRIVATE_KEY` environment variable, [with a private key from your wallet](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
+If you want to execute flashloan on the ethereum mainnet, you need to add your `PRIVATE_KEY` environment variable, [with a private key from your wallet](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).

 ```
 PRIVATE_KEY='your-PRIVATE_KEY'